top of page

 Parenthood changed everything

 It might appear that others around us are doing and achieving everything.
-They have brilliant, successful full-time careers; eight perfect, well-behaved children; a large immaculate house; they volunteer in their local community; and are running their own profitable business on the side.
+They have a brilliant, successful full-time career; eight perfect, well-behaved children; a large immaculate house; they volunteer in their local community; and they run their own profitable business on the side.
 Or at least that’s how it seems on their Instagram profile.

 We're led to believe that it is possible to have it all and be it all, and if we're not managing to do that then we are failing and not 'doing productivity right'.
 If only you could manage your time better.
 If only you could be more productive.
 Then you too would have time for idyllic family picnics and baking projects with your herd of well-groomed youngsters when you get home from your work as a CEO.